TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Introduction

-Our contributions can be briefly summarized as follow \begin{itemize} \item We analyse the current pipeline of place recognition and argue that different receptive field is necessary in complex scenes recognition.
-Based on the analysis, we propose a novel Adaptive Receptive Field Module (ARFM) to address this problem. \item We propose a novel architecture named TransLoc3D.
-It combines the advantages of sparse voxelization, adaptive receptive field and transformer, which enables it is suitable for place recognition.
+Our contributions can be summarized as: \begin{itemize} \item We argue that taking object size differences into consideration is necessary for point cloud based recognition of complex scenes, and propose to use adaptive receptive fields for feature extraction.
+A point-wise reweighting scheme is used to fuse features from different scales and suppress noises. \item We design a new architecture named TransLoc3D, which effectively combines the advantages of adaptive receptive fields and transformer, making it suitable for the place recognition task.
+We also provide a qualitative analysis of these modules by visualizing the results.